Tender and Cozy: Harvest of Love by M. Moreland

 Burnout

-Danica’s struggles with panic attacks wrought from burnout added such dimension and depth to Harvest of Love.
-I found Danica’s story relatable and very timely given the increased reports of burnout during COVID.
-I especially appreciated how Danica’s burnout is coupled with her feeling weak for experiencing anxiety.
-Often burnout is not recognized as a sign from the body that someone’s current life is unsustainable; there’s often a feeling that one must push through, which is addressed in Harvest of Love.
+Danica’s struggles with panic attacks wrought from burnout added dimension and depth to Harvest of Love.
+Given the increased reports of burnout during COVID-19, I found Danica’s story relatable and timely.
+I especially appreciated how Danica’s burnout is coupled with her feeling weak and experiencing anxiety.
+Burnout is often not recognized as a sign from the body that someone’s current life is unsustainable; there’s often a feeling that one must push through, which is addressed in Harvest of Love.

 Having gone through something similar, Noah recognizes the signs that Danica’s panic attacks are a by-product of her stressful job and unappreciative work environment.
-While Danica believes she just needs a vacation and can go back to her job, Noah learns Danica has to come to the realization on her own.
+While Danica believes she just needs a vacation and can return to her job, Noah learns Danica has to realize on her own.
 He just needs to be there for her.

 Why Not 5-Stars?

-Harvest of Love wasn’t a 5-star read for me because I often felt Noah was projecting his experience with burnout and the grueling Toronto work lifestyle onto Danica’s experience.
-While he was right that Danica’s job was not healthy for her, I would’ve liked to have Noah recognize his story is not the same as Danica’s.
+Harvest of Love wasn’t a 5-star read for me because I often felt Noah was projecting his experience with burnout and the gruelling Toronto work lifestyle onto Danica’s experience.
+While he was right that Danica’s job was unhealthy for her, I would’ve liked to have Noah recognize that his story differs from Danica’s.

 In Conclusion

 Harvest of Love is a cozy, sweet romance that captures the importance of community and listening to one’s emotions.
-As I’ve mentioned more than once, I love how Noah and Danica made an effort to work through their problems together.
+As I’ve mentioned more than once, I love how Noah and Danica tried to work through their problems together.
 And, when the other made missteps, there were no grudges held.

 Buy Harvest of Love